Swimming pool surface guide

 Unbalanced water will damage any swimming pool surface

 What makes surface selection even more challenging is that every pool surface, no matter what they claim, will have a visible and adverse reaction to unbalanced water.
-This happens because water is a very powerful substance and as such is often referred to as ‘the universal solvent’ in chemistry.
-Remember, the chemical power and properties within water which can easily etch, calcify, stain, bleach, corrode or even completely destroy pool surfaces if the water is not maintained.
+This happens because water is a very powerful substance and as such is often referred to in chemistry as ‘the universal solvent’.
+Remember, the chemical power and properties within pool water can easily etch, calcify, stain, bleach, corrode or even completely destroy pool surfaces if the water is not maintained.
 This image shows how even a simple rainwater drain can cause deep etching in concrete over time.

 The lifespan of pool surfaces is generally less with renovated pools

 In many cases, a pool interior surface product will not last as long when you apply it to a renovated pool.
 This is because older pool concrete pools will have aged and become more porous over the years.
 Also, most pool renovation companies will apply the new surface directly over the top of the old (or existing) surface.
 This means that the old surface is still in the pool and is now under the new surface.
 Therefore, creating a strong bond to the pool shell is not possible because your old surface is still there.
 Because of this, some product warranties will reduce significantly (or eliminated) when used on a renovation rather than a brand-new pool.
 We discuss this in more detail below.

 Without doubt, fully tiled pools are the ‘Rolls Royce’ finish for maintenance and longevity.
 However, they also are the most expensive finish available.
 If your planning to stay put for the next 25+ years, this finish is worth a closer look.

 LIFESPAN – 30+ YEARS